-© University of Glasgow, 2015 ISSN 0305-5434 Compiled and edited by the Senate Office
+© University of Glasgow, 2016 ISSN 0305-5434 Compiled and edited by the Senate Office

-Published on the internet at $\underline{www.gla.ac.uk/services/senateoffice/policies/calendar/}$
+Published on the internet at www.gla.ac.uk/services/senateoffice/policies/calendar/

-While all reasonable efforts are made to ensure that the information contained in this University Calendar, and in particular that relating to regulations, courses and fees, is correct at the time of publication, it may be subject to alteration without notice.
-Any person wishing to obtain confirmation of any particular item should write to the Director of the Senate Office.
+While all reasonable efforts are made to ensure that the information contained in this University Calendar, and in particular that relating to regulations, courses and fees, is correct at the time of publication (August 2016), it may be subject to alteration without notice.
+Most degree programmes will be available but if you wish to confirm information, you should contact the relevant College Office.